aryella-lacerda/react-native-accessibility-engine/README.md

 # Limitations

 Though the goal of this project is eventually to cover a wide variety of components and situations, that's still a work in progress.
-You can check out [the current list of rules and their descriptions here](./docs/rules-catalog.md).
+Feel free to suggest any rules you feel could be helpful! ✌️

 # Contributing